-- 1. Establishment of a county-wide bicycle registration system. - 2.
-Application and establishment of an offender based tracking system for furnishing statistical data on criminal offenders for rehabilitative and design purposes. - 3.
-Through efforts of the District Attorney, a LEAA grant application has been forwarded for funding the Prosecutor's Management Information System (PROMIS).
-This will provide a tracking system covering a defendant from arrest through disposition as processed through the District Attorney's office.
+- 1. Establishment of a county-wide bicycle registration system. - Application and establishment of an offender based tracking system for furnishing statistical data on criminal offenders for rehabilitative and design purposes. - 3.
+Continue to implement with the District Attorney a LEAA grant known as the Prosecutor's Management Information System (PROMIS) which will provide a tracking system covering a deferdant from arrest through disposition. - 4.
+Expanding the network by providing a computer terminal and printer to Pre-Trial Services to preclude costly detention of minimal risk offenders, assisting the courts and limiting requests upon law enforcement agencies for data captured through the terminal system.

-These programs are seen as future prigrities by each division director and must first be formulated into an operational plan prior to submission to the Board of Trustees for their consideration.
-Legislative and Executive approval are also required before these projects become realities.
-Finally, as with other programs, the availability of financial support via Federal grant funding under the United States Department of Justice Law Enforcement Assistance Administration (LEAE) will be a prime factor in implementing future plans.
+These programs are seen as future priorities by each division director which require formulating into an operational plan prior to submission to the Board of Trustees for their consideration.
+Legislative and Executive approval are, in most instances, required before these projects become realities.
+Finally, as with other programs, the availability of financial assistance from the United States Department of Justice Law Enforcement Assistance Administration (LEAA) will be a prime factor in implementing future plans.